mongodb/mongo/src/mongo/db/s/README.md

 1. **Transfer queued modifications** - Once the initial batch of documents are copied, the recipient then needs to retrieve any modifications that have been queued up on the donor.
 This is done by  [repeatedly sending the _transferMods command to the donor](https://github.com/mongodb/mongo/blob/5c72483523561c0331769abc3250cf623817883f/src/mongo/db/s/migration_destination_manager.cpp#L1060-L1111).
 These are [inserts, updates and deletes](https://github.com/mongodb/mongo/blob/11eddfac181ff6ff9faf3e1d55c050373bc6fc24/src/mongo/db/s/migration_chunk_cloner_source_legacy.cpp#L534-L550) that occurred on the donor while the initial batch was being transferred.
 1. **Wait for recipient to clone documents** - The donor [polls the recipient](https://github.com/mongodb/mongo/blob/3f849d508692c038afb643b1acb99b8a8cb98d38/src/mongo/db/s/migration_chunk_cloner_source_legacy.cpp#L984) to see when the transfer of documents has been completed or the timeout has been exceeded.
 This is indicated when the recipient returns a state of “steady” as a result of the _recvChunkStatus command.
 1. **Enter the critical section** - Once the recipient has cloned the initial documents, the donor then [declares that it is in a critical section](https://github.com/mongodb/mongo/blob/3f849d508692c038afb643b1acb99b8a8cb98d38/src/mongo/db/s/migration_source_manager.cpp#L344).
 This indicates that the next operations must not be interrupted and will require recovery actions if they are interrupted.
 Writes to the donor shard will be suspended while the critical section is in effect.
 The mechanism to implement the critical section writes the ShardingStateRecovery document to store the minimum optime of the sharding config metadata.
 If this document exists on stepup it is used to update the optime so that the correct metadata is used.
 1. **Commit on the recipient** - While in the critical section, the [_recvChunkCommit](https://github.com/mongodb/mongo/blob/3f849d508692c038afb643b1acb99b8a8cb98d38/src/mongo/db/s/migration_chunk_cloner_source_legacy.cpp#L360) command is sent to the recipient directing it to fetch any remaining documents for this chunk.
 The recipient responds by sending _transferMods to fetch the remaining documents while writes are blocked on the donor.
-Once the documents are transferred successfully, the _recvChunkCommit command returns it’s status to unblock the donor.
+Once the documents are transferred successfully, the _recvChunkCommit command returns its status to unblock the donor.
 1. **Commit on the config server** - The donor sends the _configsvrCommitChunkMigration command to the config server.
 Before the command is sent, [reads are also suspended](https://github.com/mongodb/mongo/blob/3f849d508692c038afb643b1acb99b8a8cb98d38/src/mongo/db/s/migration_source_manager.cpp#L436) on the donor shard.

 #### Code references